 ELIGIBILITY AND ENTRY

-The regatta is open to all boats of the RS Tera class.
+The regatta is open to all boats of the UK RS Tera class.

 All competitors must be a current member of the UK RS Tera Class Association.
-Evidence of membership may be required at registration.
+Evidence of Mmembership may be required at registrationwill be checked prior to the event.

-The entry limit for this event is 100 boats across both the RS Tera Pro and RS Tera Sport fleets
+The current entry limit for this event is 100 boats across both the RS Tera Pro and RS Tera Sport fleets

 Eligible boats may enter by:

-completing the online entry form at
+completing the online entry form at ??????????

 making the required entry fee payment

 supplying at registration a completed Medical Information Declaration and a completed Parent/Guardian Consent Form signed by the appropriate parent or guardian.
-Forms are available to download at
+Forms are available to download at ?????????

 FEES

-The entry fee is £on or before midnight on .
+The entry fee is £?????? on or before midnight on ??????.

-After midnight on, the entry fee is £
+After midnight on??????, the entry fee is £??????

+Online entry closes at midnight on ?????? or when the entry limit is reached.

-Online entry closes at midnight on Entries after midnight on will only be accepted at the discretion of the Organising Authority.
-Late entrants must contact the RS Tera Class Secretary at rsterasecretary@gmail.com and, if accepted, the entry will be subject to an additional administration fee of £
+Should the event be cancelled, a refund of at least ?????? of the entry fee will be made after transfer fees.
+This will be dependent on the expenditure committed to and by and at the discretion of the Organising Authority.
+Entries after midnight on ?????? will only be accepted at the discretion of the Organising Authority.
+Late entrants must contact the RS Tera Class Secretary at rsterasecretary@gmail.com and, if accepted, the entry will be subject to an additional administration fee of £?????? .

 Refund of entry fees:

-Any fully paid entry cancelled prior to midnight onwill be refunded in full.
+Any fully paid entry cancelled prior to midnight on?????? will be refunded in full.

-Any paid entries cancelled after midnight on and before midnight on will receive a refund of % of the entry fee paid.
+Any paid entries cancelled after midnight on ?????? and before midnight on ?????? will receive a refund of ?????? % of the entry fee paid.

-No refunds will be offered after midnight on .
+No refunds will be offered after midnight on ??????.

 SCHEDULE

+Date Time to Time Registration Date Time Competitors briefing Date Time First warning signal

-The Championship will consist of races.
-The intention is that there will be no more than races a day.
-However, additional races may be sailed either in advance or arears in order to complete the programme if weather or other reasons dictate.No warning signal will be made after on .
+The Championship will consist of up to ?? races.
+The intention is that there will be no more than ?? races a day.
+However, additional races may be sailed either in advance or arears in order to complete the programme if weather or other reasons dictate.

+Information regarding whether or not there will be a break ashore between races

+No warning signal will be made after Time on Date.

 SAILING INSTRUCTIONS

-The Sailing Instructions will be available on the Official Notice Board, and posted on the UK RS Tera Class Association website not after .
+The Sailing Instructions will be available on the Official Notice Board, and posted on the UK RS Tera Class Association website not after date.
 The courses to be sailed will be described in the Sailing Instructions.

 VENUE

-The venue is .
-The race area will be .
+The venue is ??????.
+The race area will be ??????.

 COURSES

+The courses to be used will be presented to competitors at the competitors briefing and included in the Sailing Instuctions.

 SCORING